danielsomerfield/apigee-tutorial/apigee-tutorial/4-setting-up-snap-ci.md

 {% endhighlight %}
 *[View the full file on GitHub](https://github.com/danielsomerfield/apigee-tutorial/blob/setup-snap-ci/build.gradle)*

 Now the app will start on its own before running the tests.
 And when it's done, it will be killed.
-I have added a dependency on `jar`, and `copyDeps` to the `uat` task to ensure that both the app, and all its dependencies are available for launching.
-Writing `copyDeps()` isn't terribly hard because gradle keeps track of the runtime dependencies.
+The added dependency on `jar`, and `copyDeps` to the `uat` task ensure that both the app and all its dependencies are available for launching.
+The `copyDeps()` function isn't terribly hard to write because gradle keeps track of the runtime dependencies for us.

 Incidentally, another way to do this would be to call the `distZip` task to build the entire distribution, then extract and run against it.
 Either way works.
 Arguably, the latter approach is better from a continuous delivery prospective assuming we are going to be considering that zip the final product.
 We'll see later on, however that because we are using Heroku, we're going to have to make some compromises on that front anyway.

 So here's the thing.
 If you run the `uat` task now, it *might* work.
 The app will start, but because it is starting asynchronously, it might or might not be completely started by the time the tests run.
 Most likely that will mean flakey test runs.
-You could add a big fat delay at the beginning, but that feels unpredictable, so I am going to add a feature that will block the rest run until I believe the application is alive and run the tests at that point.
+We could add a big fat delay at the beginning, but that feels unpredictable, so I am going to add a feature that will block the test run until I believe the application is alive and run the tests at that point.
 If it isn't up after a certain amount of time, I will assume it crashed and abort the run.

 #### Waiting for the app to run
 I like services to have health checks, so adding one for this purpose doesn't really feel like extra work.
 And it's really easy.
-Then I'm going to *ping* that health check from my build script.
+We're going going to *ping* that health check from the build script.
 The changes to the build will look like this:
 {% highlight groovy %}
 ...